 Dr. Roscoe is the current chair for the Human Factors and Ergonomics Society (HFES) Societal Impact Committee and a member of the HFES Diversity and Inclusion Committee, which collectively serve multiple goals (e.g., Goals E and F) of the HFES Strategic Plan.

 In recent years, these committees have promoted several fruitful panel discussions and sessions at HFES annual meetings.
 We have also produced an edited volume on inclusion and social justice from an HF/E perspective.
 Finally, HFES has launched a Listening and Acting webinar series on issues of inclusion and equity.

-- Gomes, K. M., Nguyen, T., Stonewall, J., Davis, K., Coppolo, S., Hallett, K, & Williams, R. M. (upcoming).
+- Gomes, K. M., Nguyen, T., Stonewall, J., Davis, K., Coppolo, S., Hallett, K, & Williams, R. M. (2020, October).
 Inclusion and accessibility in the Human Factors and Ergonomics Society.
-To appear in Proceedings of the Human Factors and Ergonomics Society 2020 Annual Meeting (pp. xxx-xxx).
+Proceedings of the Human Factors and Ergonomics Society Annual Meeting, 64(1), xxx-xxx.
 HFES.

 - Wooldridge, A. R., Benda, N., Smith-Jackson, T. L., Nguyen, T., Gomes, K., Valdez, R., … & Stonewall, J. (2019, November).
 HFE in diversity, inclusion and social justice: A practical primer.
 Proceedings of the Human Factors and Ergonomics Society Annual Meeting, 63(1), 636-639.
 Seattle, WA: HFES.